 An insufficient grade will be registered by the Master's Administration Office after confirmation by both student and examiner.
-The student is entitled to submit an appeal against this decision to the Board of Examiners.
+The student is entitled to submit an appeal against this decision to the Examinations Appeals Board.

 Chapter 3.
 Supervision of the research project